rishijajee/LLM-Directory/README.md

 # 🤖 LLM Directory

 A comprehensive, real-time directory of top Large Language Models (LLMs) with detailed information, use cases, and examples.
-Features automatic daily data refresh and web search functionality for AI/GenAI/LLM topics.
+Features automatic daily data refresh at 9 AM EST.

 ## ✨ Features